olivierpaulcris/astro-space-x/README.md

 ## Description

-Website using Astro and SpaceX API.
+Website using Astro and SpaceX API, developed in 2024.

 ## Index